finnito/Science/content/11sci/as90930/8-report-writing.md

 ---

 ## Graphs {.c2}

-Graphs are an important tool to help visualise patterns in data.

 - You will draw a graph by hand in the test.
 - A graph should have the following: